Kristina01111000/Drws_site/README.md

 - make screen grab and send it to peepso
 - subdomain is an option for fixing it? redirect problem
 - split up main menu on promo page
+- make them use paypal when checking out, shows up as credit card possible